 When you are looking to grow your property business, ignoring social media is a big mistake.
 Facebook, especially, is a great way to network and connect with other property professionals who can help you to realise your business goals and objectives.
-Today, Grant Erskine talks about his mistakes and about why he wishes he’d discovered the power of social media sooner.

 Property Expert Series: Grant Erskine From Grant Erskine Architects